 4. Consider new appliances to make the transition easier and more enjoyable.

 You don’t need anything special to eat vegan, but there are some tools that make it easier and a whole lot more enjoyable!

 By far the #1 kitchen appliance I recommend is a high powered blender, such as a Vitamix.
 It is pricey, but SO worth it!
 They last for years and years, and you will use this thing every day.
 It’s essential for making smooth, creamy sauces, cheeses and soups like these: Vegan Alfredo Sauce, Stretchy Mozzarella, Broccoli Cheese Soup and Vegan Nacho Cheese.
-Not to mention if you are a fan of green smoothies and fruit based ice cream, you will need a good blender.
+Not to mention if you are a fan of green smoothies, you will need a good blender.
 I even make oat flour and breadcrumbs in it.

 Other helpful appliances and tools:

 5. Discover vegan products to replace non-vegan staples.